WFS recently welcomed the first speaker in the Nathan M. Clark Speaker Series, international peacekeeper Rebecca Davis.

 We are grateful for the insight and perspective Rebecca shared with our community as well as for her commitment to helping heal children who have experienced trauma.
 Thank you to the Nathan M. Clark Foundation for making this wonderful day possible!

-Kindergarten students celebrated El Dia de los Reyes (Three Kings Day) by wearing their "coronas" and leaving their shoes outside of the Spanish classroom in anticipation and hopes that the Three Kings would swing by WFS and leave treats!
+Kindergarten students celebrated El Dia de los Reyes (Three Kings Day) by wearing their "coronas" and leaving their shoes outside of their classroom in anticipation and hopes that the Three Kings would swing by WFS and leave treats!
+They were in luck!